Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/quest/WhoDoYouLove.md

 ## Those other people

 Not everyone is like us.
 We often feel that those that are not like us do not really deserve love, but the truth is that none of us really deserve God's love.
 We are all in need of undeserved love.

-We all have prejudices, but cannot see them.
+We all have prejudices but often cannot see them.
 We each hold unquestioned opinions about the worth of others.
 We believe that some people are worthy and others are not.
 But these attitudes block God's love in our lives and make us unable to reach out to others.